 Dr. Lori Hertel, a psychologist at Serenity Psychological Services, conducted psychological evaluations on both parents in September 2019.
 She diagnosed Mother with an unspecified personality disorder with antisocial and obsessive-compulsive features and a history of attention deficit hyperactivity disorder.
 Mother's IQ was below average.
 Mother had difficulties in communication and had abnormalities in her thought processes.
-In Hertel's opinion, these problems would cause Mother difficulty in the dayto-day parenting of her developmentally delayed children.
+Hertel testified these problems would cause Mother difficulty in the day-to-day parenting of her developmentally delayed children.